 Both styles are gentle and suitable for beginners or anybody who might be interested.
 There aren’t many poses covered in a single class, and transitions are done slowly.
 The gentle pace and long holds often draw comparisons between yin yoga and restorative yoga but there are a number of key differences between these two practices.

-• In yin yoga the focus is on stretching your connective tissues and the like, but in restorative yoga the focus is on the release of mind-body tension and bringing the nervous system into a state of healing.
+In yin yoga the focus is on stretching your connective tissues, but in restorative yoga the focus is on the release of mind-body tension and bringing the nervous system into a state of healing.

-• Both styles use props but in yin yoga when props are used they are meant to either deepen or ease the stretch.
+Both styles use props, however, in yin yoga when props are used, they are meant to either deepen or ease the stretch.
 In restorative yoga, props are used to completely support your body.
 Restorative yoga will use props more frequently than yin yoga.

 What is Yin Yoga?